-If your stools are soft, but you still have difficulty passing them, your GP may prescribe a stimulant laxative.
+If your stools are soft, but you still have difficulty passing them, your pharmacist may recommend a stimulant laxative.
 This type of laxative stimulates the muscles that line your digestive tract, helping them to move stools and waste products along your large intestine to your anus.

 The most commonly prescribed stimulant laxatives are senna, bisacodyl and sodium picosulphate.
 These laxatives are usually only used on a short-term basis, and they start to work within 6 to 12 hours.

-According to your individual preference and how quickly you need relief, your GP may decide to combine different laxatives.
+According to your individual preference and how quickly you need relief, your pharmacist may decide to combine different laxatives.

 How long will I need to take laxatives for?

-If you've had constipation for a short time, your GP will usually advise you to stop taking the laxative once your stools are soft and easily passed.
+If you've had constipation for a short time, your pharmacist will usually advise you to stop taking the laxative once your stools are soft and easily passed.

-However, if your constipation is caused by an underlying medical condition or a medicine you're taking, you may have to take laxatives for much longer, possibly many months or even years.
+However, if your constipation is caused by an underlying medical condition or a medicine you're taking, your GP may advise you to take laxatives for much longer, possibly many months or even years.

 If you've been taking laxatives for some time, you may have to gradually reduce your dose, rather than coming off them straight away.
 If you have been prescribed a combination of laxatives, you'll normally have to reduce the dosage of each laxative, one at a time, before you can stop taking them.
 This can take several months.

-Your GP will advise you about when it's best to stop taking laxatives.
+Your GP will advise you about when it's best to stop taking long-term laxatives.